Jokic powers Nuggets by Lakers, Davis re-aggravates Achilles - WTMJ

 AP Sports Writer

-DENVER (AP) — Nikola Jokic recorded his sixth triple-double of the season and the Denver Nuggets beat Los Angeles 122-105 on Sunday night in a game where Lakers forward Anthony Davis hobbled from the court after appearing to re-aggravate his sore right Achilles.
+DENVER (AP) — Nikola Jokic recorded his sixth triple-double of the season and the Denver Nuggets beat Los Angeles 122-105 on Sunday night in a game where Lakers forward Anthony Davis hobbled from the court after re-aggravating his sore right Achilles.

-There was no immediate update on the injury that Davis sustained late in the first half.
+Davis will have an MRI on Monday.
+He strained his Achilles late in the first half.

+“I don’t want to mess around with this type of injury,” Davis said.
+“Just trying to figure out the best steps.”

 The spotlight was on the showdown between Jokic and LeBron James, who are both among the favorites in the NBA MVP race.
 Jokic finished with 23 points, 16 rebounds and 10 assists.
 James had 22 points, 10 rebounds and nine assists, but the Lakers’ seven-game win streak ended.